bekencorp/bk_avdk_smp/projects/jpeg_decode_example/README.md

 2. Remember to release related resources after decoding operations are completed
 3. Hardware decoding and software decoding have different capabilities; choose the appropriate decoding method based on actual needs:
    - Hardware decoding only supports YUV422 format images, and requires image width to be a multiple of 16 and height to be a multiple of 8
+   - Hardware optimized decoding has the same format limitations as hardware decoding, but uses SRAM buffering optimization for lower peak memory usage
    - Software decoding supports both YUV420 and YUV422 format images, and requires image width to be a multiple of 2, with no restrictions on height
 4. Software decoders running on DTCM typically provide faster decoding speeds than regular software decoders
 5. Frame buffer resources are limited; avoid occupying too many buffers simultaneously